netzero-labs/netzero/docs/Automation.md

 **Powerwall Automation**.
 It's important to keep your API token secure, as while it provides access only to the data displayed here, it does grant the ability to manage Powerwall configuration.

-Note: Powerwall Automation is currently available in the web version and coming to mobile apps soon!

 ## Automation with IFTTT
 You can utilize the API token to automate Powerwall configuration changes through [IFTTT](https://ifttt.com/) (If This, Then That).